tmatenhese/concert/README.md

 ## Setup
 To run this project
 clone the project from this [repository](https://github.com/tmatenhese/concert)
-Extract the project and navigate to the base folder
-Build the project by running
-mvn clean install
+cd concert/
+docker-compose up

 ## Running the application

 Project exposes 1 Endpoint
 * /api/concerts      Method:GET accepts application/json list the concerts

 To run the application you need to have JRE installed minimum JRE.11